CAUTION

 - Open a UI instance of the CICB-Server.

-- Config the settings as need.
+- Configure the settings as needed.

 - Save all changes.